 Passionate about meteorology from a young age, Biggar brings a natural enthusiasm for reporting weather conditions for the widely divergent micro-climates of Southern California.
-Though "atmospheric measurement" and "remote sensing" may not be in everyone’s vocabulary, Biggar thrives on all climate components and dynamics to dive deep in his weathercasts.
+He is no stranger to drastic weather conditions, Biggar also reported on major events, such as East Coast blizzards, and has tracked tornadoes in Oklahoma.

+He has received industry recognition and was part of the NBC4 Weather Team that won a Los Angeles Emmy Award for the station’s special, “El Nino: Currents of Change” in 2015.
 A graduate of the University of California at Davis, he earned a Bachelor’s degree in Atmospheric Science and is a Certified Broadcast Meteorologist.

 Biggar was born in South Salem, New York and currently lives in Los Angeles.